Rick-Phoenix/sketch/docs/src/rendering_templates.md

 >`{{#include ../../sketch/tests/output/custom_templates/commands/render_preset_cmd}}`

-These templates will be rendered together, so that the output of the specified `root_dir` will look like this:
+These templates will be rendered together, so that the output of the specified `out_dir` will look like this:

 ```
 {{#include ../../sketch/tests/output/custom_templates/render_preset_tree.txt}}